vendia/blog/posts/2022-03-21-synchronous-mutations.md

 Building applications on Vendia Share just got a lot easier!
 Today, we are excited to announce the ability to **execute synchronous mutations on Vendia Share. **

-*Reminder: On May 16, 2022, we will remove all the legacy mutation APIs (`_async`) and all mutations must use the new APIs.*

 ## Background

 Vendia uses GraphQL to add or read data from the ledger.
 Writing data to the ledger is done through [GraphQL mutations](https://graphql.org/learn/queries/#mutations), which allow you to modify objects defined in your data model.
 Until today, all GraphQL mutations to Vendia were asynchronous.